Abelardo Aguilar

-Abelardo Aguilar, was a Filipino doctor from Iloilo, Philippines who worked as a researcher in Eli Lilly and Company.
+Abelardo Aguilar (November 3, 1917 – September 22, 1993) was a Filipino doctor from Iloilo, Philippines who worked as a medical representative for Eli Lilly and Company.

-Discovery of Erythromycin
+Discovery of erythromycin

-In 1949, Aguilar was testing soil samples from his backyard and had discovered a method to formulate Erythromycin.
+In 1949, Aguilar was testing soil samples from his backyard and had discovered a method to formulate erythromycin.

 Saccharopolyspora erythraea, a strain of bacteria was isolated and lead to his discovery and to the development of Erythromycin, an antibiotic used today.